wp-plugins/jquery-collapse-o-matic/readme.txt

 == Changelog ==

+= 1.3.5 =
+* Random ID's now start with letters, for valid xhtml.

+= 1.3.4 =
+* Changed '-member' to '-highlander' because it sounds better.

+= 1.3.3 =
+* Added the ability to have only one member of a group expanded by ading '-member' to the rel attribute value.

 = 1.3.2 =
 * Added Expanded attribute that sets the default positon expanded open.
 * Added style that moves arrows to the right of the text.